Robert-van-Engelen/lisp/README.md

     (load "nqueens.lisp")
     (write-to "nqueens.log" (solve board))

-But don't use `-DDEBUG` to compile the interpreter which makes solving the 8-queens problem very slow.
+But don't use `-DDEBUG` for the above to compile the interpreter, which makes solving the 8-queens problem very slow.